Gr3Fin/Python_projects/Pomodoro technique/README.md

 # Pomodoro Technique in a GUI version.

-Time management method that helps focusing on a subject.
+> Time management method that helps focusing on a subject.

+> Based on tkinter module